 After that tasty treat, it is a great idea to take the Lake Champlain Byway over to Shelburne, Vermont, where, if you’re visiting in October, you’ll be greeted with many “leaf peeple.”
 These guys are fancy-looking scarecrows that are all over the place and are kind of an inside joke to poke fun at the people that visit this time of year.

 Once you’re in Shelburne, if you are a wine lover, then a visit to Shelburne Vineyards is perfect.
-Sample their wine flights, named lovingly after the cast of Friends.
-We enjoyed the Ross flight full of robust reds and split a cheese platter full of tasty Vermont cheese!
+Sample their wine flights, named lovingly after flowers.
+We enjoyed the Lupine flight full of robust reds and split a cheese platter full of tasty Vermont cheese!

 After a relaxing afternoon enjoying some wine and cheese, I recommend stopping over to Shelburne Orchards for the ultimate fun fall activity: apple picking!
 The apples that are available will vary based on your visit, but it is a lot of fun to grab some apple cider donuts and frolic in the orchard finding the perfect fruits!